not-finley/Raytracer/README.md

 Huge credits to Peter Shirley's [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html)
 It is phenomenly writen and I highly suggest anyone interested in learning the basics of ray tracing check it out!

+### Current Goals:
+- Add GPU support using CUDA
+- Add a GUI
+- Add capability for objects other than spheres 😂

 ### Results
 ![Normals](Images/Normals.png)
 ![Rasterize](Images/Rasterize.png)